-Fixed blades, as opposed to folding blades, are knives that are fixed in places and whose blades cannot be folded down.
+Fixed blades, as opposed to folding blades, are knives that are fixed in place and whose blades cannot be folded down.
 Sometimes called a sheath knife, many times these knives are going to be stronger than folding knives, because of the extension of the blade into the handle, and the lack of moving parts in the knife.

-Defining Fixed Blades
+Defining Fixed Blade Knives

 Fixed blades are popular among knife enthusiasts and collectors, but they are also used most commonly by hunters and outdoorsmen around the world.
 They value fixed blades because of their strength and durability, which make them reliable and dependable in the field.
+Custom knives can be made with a fixed blade as well.

 One of the benefits of using a fixed blade is its strength.
 Because these knives have a blade that runs through the handle, without springs or folding mechanisms, they are able to be much stronger when necessary.
 The knife is also always out and ready to use, which makes them ideal for combat or survival situations.